yy/dviz-course/m14-networks-and-interactive/lab.md

 For Cytospace users:
 * Load the network into Cytospace
-* Apply the edge-weighted spring embedded layout
+* Apply the edge-weighted spring embedded layout (also play with other layouts such as "organic")
-* Color the notes and tweak various visual encodings to obtain a good visualization
+* Color the nodes and tweak various visual encodings to obtain a good visualization
 * Export to a PDF or a PNG file
 * and upload the image file.